 Please note this is not legal advice; social workers should consult their legal teams for advice on the facts of any specific case.

 It is important to note that capacity can fluctuate and be reduced in high stress situations.
+This is a particular consideration when parents have mental health problems, learning disabilities, are under 18, or for mothers who have recently given birth but should be kept in mind in all cases.
 If you have doubts about a parent’s mental capacity, don’t make further attempts to seek consent on that occasion.
 Seek advice from a team leader or manager; managers should get legal advice if necessary.

 Cases that have attracted the sternest judicial criticism have often involved councils using section 20 arrangements to cover “drift and delay” before issuing care proceedings.
 In 2015, Munby called a council’s use of voluntary accommodation for eight months after a child’s birth before seeking care orders “a misuse, indeed, in my judgement an abuse, of the provision”.